pallets/click/docs/options.rst

 specify it for ``--version`` to work.
 For more information, see :ref:`callback-evaluation-order`.

-A callback is a function that is invoked with two parameters: the current :class:`Context` and the value.
+A callback is a function that is invoked with three parameters: the current :class:`Context`, the current :class:`Parameter`, and the value.
 The context provides some useful features such as quitting the application and gives access to other already processed parameters.

 Here an example for a ``--version`` flag: